 We will be following government guidelines closely, in the lead up to, and throughout the summer.
 There are currently no restrictions that will impact on the events.
 In order to achieve a Summer Season this year, all COVID-19 measures have been comprehensively adhered to.

 Should Government guidelines change and we are no longer allowed to go ahead, we will offer a full refund on your tickets (minus the booking fee).
-Should you choose not to attend, our usual terms and conditions will apply.

 What about Track and Trace?